KacperPuda/Website/README.md

 # Website
-Website from my Hypertext and Hypermedia course on IT in Gdansk University Of Technology.
+The website from my Hypertext and Hypermedia course on IT at the Gdansk University Of Technology.

 EXPLANATIONS: